 View Osoyoos Golf Courses

 Hiking & Biking

 Hike through the natural wonder of the Mount Kobau area or through the historical Irrigation Canal Walkway.
 Pedal through quiet backcountry roads, winding past quaint farms and wineries, or for mountain bikers, go for the adrenaline rush on one of our mountain trails.
 Trek through the desert in the cool of the early morning, in search of unique plants, birds and wildlife.

 Kayaking & Standup Paddle Boards

-Osoyoos is your destination for exhilerating water sports.
-Have your own adventure when you rent a Kayak or Paddle board, take a lesson with an experienced guide, paritipate in a group tour or SUP Yoga session, and much more!
+Osoyoos is your destination for exhilarating water sports.
+Have your own adventure when you rent a Kayak or Paddle board, take a lesson with an experienced guide, participate in a group tour or SUP Yoga session, and much more!

 View Kayaking & SUP

 Our boat launching sites at Haynes Point Provincial Park, Osoyoos Lake Regional Park at the end of Lakeshore Drive, Nk’Mip Road at Nk’Mip Campground and Desert Sunrise Marina in downtown Osoyoos provide easy access for boaters to the lake.

 Osoyoos Lake is stocked with a multitude of species year-round.
 Novice fishers can throw a line for pan fish in the lake’s shallow bays; more experienced anglers can test their skills for trophy bass and trout.
 Fish found here include large and smallmouth bass, rainbow trout, black crappie, brown bullhead, yellow perch, carp and sockeye salmon at certain times of the year.